Oconee County

 How many schools are in Oconee County?

-Oconee County has 11 schools, including 2 high, 2 middle, 5 other, 2 elementary.
+Oconee County has 11 schools, including 2 high, 2 middle, 5 combined, 2 elementary.
 Total enrollment is 8,531 students.

 How much does Oconee County spend per student?